-While it isn’t as imposing on the outside nor as luxurious on the inside, it’s a wonderful church and with a much longer history.
+While it isn’t as imposing on the outside or as luxurious on the inside, it’s a wonderful church with a much longer history.

-Saint Sofia Church means the church of the wisdom of God, similarly to the Hagia Sophia in Istanbul.
+Saint Sofia Church means the church of the wisdom of God, similar to the Hagia Sophia in Istanbul.

 3. Walk down the Vitosha Boulevard